cybercongress/cybercongress/blog/2019-03-04-ultimate-commands-guide_v2.md

         --trace             print out full stack trace on errors
   ```

-  Help feature working as a stairs - you can use it with any command to find available options, subcommands and flags.
-For example lets explore `query` subcommands:
+  The Help feature works like stairs - you can use it with any command to find available options, subcommands and flags.
+For example, lets explore `query` subcommands:

   ```bash
   docker exec cyberd cyberdcli query --help